andredotpy/word-counter-js/README.md

  - install dependencies with `npm install`
  - run it with `node cli.js -tfp <text-file-path> -rfp <result-file-path>`

+ ### Examples

+ There is some examples files in the 'files' folder.
+Both input files and result files (in the results folder under files folder... *obviouly*).

  ### Final considerations

  It was made with love wile I am studying JavaScript following Alura curriculum.
 I am a software developer foccused on backend and I work mainly with Python, but used JS with React and I am studying other techologies like Google`s Golang.